MarktW86/azure-psdocs-processing/azuresmps/4.0.0/Azure.Storage/Set-AzureStorageTableStoredAccessPolicy.md

 ```

 ### -Policy
-Specifies the name for the stored access policy.
+Specifies a stored access policy, which includes the permissions for this SAS token.

 ```yaml
 Type: String